lesiah/Android-Vulnerabilities-Overview/README.md

-Android Vulnerabilities Overview (AVO) is a small list of security vulnerabilities in Android.
+Android Vulnerabilities Overview (AVO) is a databse of known security vulnerabilities in Android.

-quote\
+The vulnerabilities database is splitted into seperate files to get an better/cleaner overview.
+The current list is avaible over [here](https://github.com/CHEF-KOCH/Android-Vulnerabilities-Overview/blob/master/2016.md).

 _The security flaw gives hacker ability to spy on Android smartphone owners, steal login credentials, install malware, and many more, according to the latest research conducted by the researchers at the Pennsylvania State University and FireEye._

-/quote

 Contact